 Then select Specific Categories.
 Go through each category, one at a time, and answer all the questions.

-Mark any questions that are confusing or that you can’t answer right away.
+Mark any questions that are confusing or that you can't answer right away.
 This will allow you to come back to them for review later.
+A question can be marked and unmarked in any session type by selecting the Mark/Unmark button below the questions, or by selecting the windsock icon in the list of questions in the sidebar on the right.

 Step 2: Study marked questions